Books, Books, Books

 I don’t often buy books anymore, but when I do emerge from the bookstore carrying three or four freshly purchased tomes, I like to sit in my car for an hour or so getting to know my new acquaintances.
 Trouble is, our conversation is always disrupted by the birds that flit and soar around the parking lot outside Barnes and Noble, landing once in a while to seek out the bits of edible detritus left on the asphalt, to squawk and strut and argue among themselves.

 But I really don’t care how far these birds range over the earth or even what species they belong to.
 These are matters for the scientifically inclined, for those who categorize and classify nature’s bounty.
-I would rather receive these birds as nature’s offering, as a gift that awakens reflections and memories of my own wanderings along the sea’s edge – first as a child, wading in the New Jersey surf, my small hand clinging tightly to my father’s; later on, playing in the sand, my mother beside me, both of us startled to see my father rising from the water after tumbling under a wave far more powerful than he’d expected; years later riding a train with my parents on the last leg from Philly to New York City, staring out the window at sights my teenaged eyes had never seen, the salt marsh fringe of ocean, distant ships riding in the channel beyond; and finally, my last memory of the Atlantic, a college-age trip to the shore, towels spread out on hot sand, arms and legs slathered with suntan lotion, bodies stretched out to bake beneath the sun blistering down from the empty sky.
+I would rather receive these birds as nature’s offering, as a gift that awakens reflections and memories of my own wanderings along the sea’s edge – first as a child, wading in the New Jersey surf, my small hand clinging tightly to my father’s; later on, playing in the sand, my mother beside me, both of us startled to see my father rising from the water after tumbling under a wave far more powerful than he’d expected; years later riding a train on the last leg from Philly to New York City, staring out the window at sights my teenaged eyes had never seen, the salt marsh fringe of ocean, distant ships riding in the channel beyond; and finally, my last memory of the Atlantic, a college-age trip to the shore, towels spread out on hot sand, bodies slathered with suntan lotion, stretched out to bake beneath the sun blistering down from the empty sky.

 It was decades before I reached the opposite coast, planting memories once again – driving high above the waters of Big Sur, mountains plunging steeply into the ocean, the surf far below a white ruffle against the rocks; riding the Victoria to Seattle ferry, gripping the rail and peering down to the water, hoping in vain to see a pod of whales or dolphins, even just one lone creature breaking the surface, only to have my wish finally fulfilled years later when I sat pier-end on the Seattle waterfront, a seal magically rising from the water at my feet, then slipping as quickly back beneath the dark saltwater surface of Puget Sound.

 All that and more only a day’s drive from home.
 If I hop on the interstate early tomorrow morning and head west, I can be sitting on that self-same pier by late afternoon, gazing across the Sound to the Olympic Mountains, peaks laden with snow, waiting for another seal to surface at my feet.
-And yet, for all the gifts it offers, Puget Sound is not the sea.
-Not quite.
-For that, you must take the ferry across the Sound, then drive to the other side of the Olympic Peninsula, where the sea is waiting.

 My mind, reaching back years, resurrects two special memories from my only journey across the peninsula – first on the day I arrived at water’s edge, when I hurried down the steep trail to stand among tide-strewn driftwood, gazing at the Pacific stretching out before me, exercising its power to dazzle the eye.